Peggy Guggenheim Foundation papers

 After moving to Venice, PG's collection was featured in the 1948 Venice Biennale.
 At this time, La Collezionne Peggy Guggenheim was the most comprehensive survey of abstract and Surrealist art exhibited in Italy up to this point.
 In addition, the exhibition included several American artists, such as William Baziotes, Jackson Pollock, Mark Rothko, and Clyfford Still, giving them their first non-US exhibition.
 In December of the same year, PG purchased an unfinished 18th-century palazzo named Venier del Leoni on the Grand Canal, and proceeded to install in it her vast collection, opening the space to the public several days a week in 1949.
 She remained a high profile figure in the art world, though she made no significant art purchase after 1973.

 In 1959, PG established the Peggy Guggenheim Foundation.
 The foundation, created for tax purposes, became the legal owner of the PG Collection, in charge of all administration and operations functions.
-Several years later, in 1974, PG left the collection as a bequest to the Solomon R. Guggenheim Foundation on the condition that it remain in the palazzo.
+Several years later, in 1974, PG left the collection as a bequest to the Solomon R. Guggenheim Foundation.
 Following this transfer, in 1977, the Peggy Guggenheim Foundation was dissolved and the collection was officially brought under the administration of the Solomon R. Guggenheim Foundation.
 Unofficial terms of the agreement allowed PG retained the right to live at the palazzo and administer the collection until her death.

 PG died on December 23, 1979 in a hospital outside of Venice.